 As an undergraduate student in the Saint Louis University Department of Communication, you will choose from three concentration areas within the major program: communication studies, integrated strategic communication, or journalism and media studies.
-You also have the option to pursue a communication-related minor.
+You also have the option to pursue a communication-related minor or micro-credential.

 You will develop strong oral, written and digital communication skills by choosing any of our three concentrations.
 We emphasize the importance of ethics, critical thinking and cultural competence across the curriculum.